 \subsection{The data and its likelihood}

-Let $x_i(t) \in \mathbb{R}^+$ be the PSA level of the $i$-th patient at time $t$, where $t=0$ indicates the time the patient has had a prostatectomy (only operated patients are considered in this work) and $i=1,2, \ldots, m$, where $m$ is the total number of patients in the study.
-The recorded variable $y_i(t)$ is a noisy version of $x_i(t)$, and we assume
+Let $x_i(t)$ be the PSA level of the $i$-th patient at time $t$, where $t=0$ indicates the time the patient has had a prostatectomy (only operated patients are considered in this work) and $i=1,2, \ldots, n$, where $n$ is the total number of patients in the study.
+The recorded variable $y_i(t)$ is a noisy version of the non-negative quantity $x_i(t)$, therefore we assume

-The choice of the functional form of $x_i(t)$, i.e. how PSA levels depend on time and other covariates, is one of the two major components of the joint model, but before we discuss it, let us introduce the second component, which is the probability $\pi_i(t)$ for patient $i$ at time $t$ that, if a PET-PSMA is taken, the result will be positive.
-For each patient, the test outcome $z_i(t) \in \{0,1\}$ is assumed to be a sample from a Bernoulli distribution with a patient-specific probability changing over time, i.e.,
+The choice of the functional form of $x_i(t)$, i.e., how PSA levels depend on time and other covariates, is one of the two major components of our proposed joint model (described in Sub-section \ref{jointmodelsection}), but before we discuss it, let us introduce the second component, which is the probability $\pi_i(t)$ for patient $i$ at time $t$ that, if a PET-PSMA is taken, the result will be positive.
+For each patient, the test outcome $z_i(t) \in \{0,1\}$ is assumed to be Bernoulli random variable with a patient-specific and time-dependent probability, i.e.,